Cardiothoracic Advanced Practice Provider Fellowship

 By hosting the program, we hope to accomplish the following:

-To teach newly graduated APPs and those transitioning from other sub-specialties the etiology, pathophysiology, diagnosis, and treatment — including the most current evidence-based modalities — of both common and atypical cardiac and thoracic disease processes and conditions.
+To teach newly graduated APPs and those transitioning from other sub-specialties the etiology, pathophysiology, diagnosis, and treatment of both common and atypical cardiac disease processes and conditions.

-To inspire the desire to assimilate the clinical and surgical skills necessary to provide the highest level of patient care for cardiac and thoracic surgical patients.
+To inspire the desire to assimilate the clinical and surgical skills necessary to provide the highest level of patient care for cardiac surgical patients.

 To expand and advance the role of the NP and the PA within cardiothoracic surgery while providing a paradigm of that expanded role for other institutions to adopt.